monicawwwesome/Climate-change-CO2-emission-and-GDP/README.md

  - What country produces the least amount of GHGs?
  - Which country produces the least amount of GHGs/capita?
  - In what year do we see a spike in GHG emissions?
- - What is the median amount of GHGs produced by a country?
  - Is there a relationship between high GDP and greenhouse gas emissions?
  - Does the data reflect any difference in GHG emissions after a country has joined the Paris Agreement on climate?
- - What is the difference in the amount of GHGs produced by the biggest country and the smallest country?

 <!-- DATASET USING -->
 ## DATASET USING